jlelong/LaTeX-Workshop-wiki/Multi-File-Projects.md

 1. **Magic comment** `% !TEX root = relative/or/absolute/path/to/root/file.tex`.
 If such comments exist in the currently active editor, the referred file is set as root.
 1. **Self check** If current active editor contains `\begin{document}`, it is set as root.
 1. **Root directory check** LaTeX Workshop iterates through all `.tex` files in the root folder of the workspace.
 The first one containing `\begin{document}` and which includes the file in the active editor is set as the root file.
 To avoid parsing all `.tex` files in the workspace, you can narrow the search by specifying [`latex-workshop.latex.search.rootFiles.include`](#latex-workshoplatexsearchrootFilesinclude) and/or [`latex-workshop.latex.search.rootFiles.exclude`](#latex-workshoplatexsearchrootFilesexclude).
+1. **The `subfiles` package case** The main file is used to provide intellisense.
+All the interactive commands `build`, `clean` and `view` use a quick pick box to ask the user which file is to be considered as the root File.
+The non-interactive functions `autobuild`, `autoclean` and forward `synctex` rely on the value of the configuration variable [`latex-workshop.latex.rootFile.useSubFile`](#latex-workshoplatexrootFileuseSubFile`) to choose between the main file and the subfile.
 1. **The `.fls` files** LaTeX compilers when called with the `-recoder` option produce a file with `.fls` extension containing all the files _input_ and _output_ during compilation.
 The list of _input_ files contains all classes, packages, fonts, input `.tex` files, listings, graphs, ...
 Using `latexmk` always produces a `.fls` file.

 If no root file is found, most of the features in LaTeX Workshop will not work.